 This antibody reacts with:

-Synthetic peptide surrounding amino acid 383 of human Elk-1
+Synthetic peptide corresponding to residues surrounding amino acids 400 of human DR3.

 How to handle this antibody:

 The antibody solution should be gently mixed before use.

 This antibody has been succesfully tested for use in following methods:

 Target of this antibody:

 100 µg (0.5 mg/ml) antigen affinity-purified rabbit anti-DR3/Apo3 polyclonal antibody in phosphate buffered saline (PBS), pH 7.2, containing 30% glycerol, 0.5% BSA, 0.01% thimerosal.

 Western blot: 1-4 µg

 Shelf time: 12 months in temp.: -20 deg.C